Common Questions About HD Defense

 Once your order ships, you will receive an “Order Shipped” confirmation email.
 This email will also contain a carrier tracking number.

 It’s unlikely there’s anything wrong with your shipment.
-Usually tracking carrier tracking numbers will not show any status for a few hours until their servers catch up.
-We suggest you give them 24 hours before raising any concern.
-In the event it’s been 24 hours and the tracking number isn’t available, send us an email, or give us a call so we can look into it.
+Usually shipping carrier tracking numbers will not show any status for a few hours until their servers catch up.
+We suggest giving them 24 hours before raising any concern.
+In the event it’s been 24 hours and the tracking number isn’t available, please contact us directly so we may resolve the issue with your package/shipping information.

 Chrome lining is usually recommended when there is a high probability of using corrosive ammunition.
 Being that we have not run into any corrosive 5.56 or .223 ammo manufactured in the last 20 years, and we think it’s a safe bet that you won’t either (unless of course you happen to come across some antique Vietnam era ammunition, which we recommend you avoid).
 In some of our higher end builds we do offer melonited barrels, however at this time they are special order items.
 We expect to start stocking them as we continue to grow.